 RULES OF COURTSTATE SUPREME COURT

-an emergency exists which necessitates an early adoption;
+further determined that an emergency exists which necessitates an

 Now, therefore, it is hereby

-(a) That the New APR 26 as attached hereto is adopted.
+(a) That the amendment as attached hereto is adopted.

-(j)(1), the New APR 26 will be published expeditiously and
+the amendment will be published expeditiously and become

 || Alexander, C.J.